Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-tool/readme.md

 After a short time, you should observe a number counting down towards 0.
 The radiosity process will stop once this number reaches your "stop" argument.
 If the number counts _up_ instead, it indicates an issue with your level geometry and you should cancel radiosity to address it (check for [WRL][] warnings).

 Consider using the `-noassert` command line flag to increase speed at the expense of skipping error checking.
+This should only be used once you know your structure won't cause assertions without the flag and you want to skip doing these checks again during high quality lightmaps.

 ```sh
 tool lightmaps "levels\test\tutorial\tutorial" tutorial 1 0.0001 -noassert